These projects follow the Government of Canada’s $55 million investment announced in the 2018 federal budget.

 Pathways and Flooding

 The NCC will invest approximately $6 million into the restoration of multiple pathways and infrastructures severely impacted by the spring 2017 flood.

 Ecological restoration in the Lac-des-Fées Pathway area

-The ecological restoration project in the Lac-des-Fées Pathway area aims to enhance ecological integrity and reduce habitat fragmentation.
+The ecological restoration project in the Lac-des-Fées Pathway area aimed to enhance ecological integrity and reduce habitat fragmentation.

-De l’Île Pathway, which has some significant heaving and cracking issues, will be rehabilitated to ensure a safe and stable pathway for all users.
+The De l’Île Pathway, which had some significant heaving and cracking issues, has been rehabilitated to ensure a safe and stable pathway for all users.

 The Leamy Lake electrical distribution system, badly damaged during the spring 2017 flood, will be rehabilitated sustainably to a higher flood-proof standard in order to ensure resiliency in the event of future floods.

 Britannia Pathway Wall Rehabilitation

 A 560-metre section of the Britannia pathway wall between Kempster Avenue and Maplehurst Avenue will be rehabilitated to increase its resiliency and longevity.